 The residence hall, Colegio Mayor El Faro, is situated in the Moncloa neighborhood of downtown Madrid and is a 25-minute walk to the SU Madrid Center.
 The rooms are furnished, including a small kitchen with a sink, mini-fridge, and microwave.
 Bed linens and bath towels are provided and laundered weekly by the cleaning staff.
 Three meals a day in the El Faro cafeteria are included in this option.

 Interested students are encouraged to submit their applications to SU Abroad for housing at Colegio Mayor El Faro as soon as possible due to the limited availability of space.
-Although unlikely, if this arrangement does not work out, SU Abroad will provide a homestay for all students in the program.

 All students who are placed in the residence hall will need to pay a $300 deposit and sign a housing agreement form to confirm their placement in El Faro.